datahai/fabric_architecture/README.md

 - Enhances System Design and Integration
 - Supports Better Decision-Making

-All of the above ultimately leads to a data platform supporting Better Decision-Making
+All of the above ultimately leads to a data platform supporting Better Decision-Making.

+---

 ## Platform Architecture
 1. Tenant